 Plus, if you don’t have extensive accounting experience yourself, you may be unable to see the big-picture effects of your decisions.
 Even doing something that seems relatively straightforward, like transitioning to a new kind of accounting software, may later on cause complications with your tax reporting or bookkeeping processes.
 Additionally, you may leave yourself open to unnecessary risk resulting in fines and fees that could be avoided if you work with an experienced professional.

 Moreover, when we work with a business, we are looking at not only the entire financial picture of the business, but also the business owner.
 When you own your own business, your personal financial outlook is inherently connected to the business.
 Accounting is more than just glorified bookkeeping.
 It can be a powerful tool in helping achieve your business and personal financial goals, and that’s not something you can Google.

 Here’s the takeaway: Your business’s financial situation isn’t something you can afford to take risks with, and following free business advice from faceless Internet strangers is definitely risky.
 Save your Internet sleuthing for low-stakes questions and bring your high-stakes financial questions to someone whose advice you know you can trust.
 There’s simply no quick and easy substitute for your accountant’s input.

-Georgios Liakakis, CPA, MSA, Associate Partner, Accountant, holds a Master’s Degree in Accounting from the University of Massachusetts Lowell.
+Georgios Liakakis, CPA, MSA, holds a Master’s Degree in Accounting from the University of Massachusetts Lowell.
 George has been working in public accounting for 7+ years with two different firms ranging in sizes from local to national.
 He joined our team in 2016 and focused on both business and individual taxation.